 It is an honour to have Stéphanie Emond as an ambassador for Nathon Kong silk face masks.
 She is a significant figure in Montreal and Québec and an accomplished woman internationally.
 We had the pleasure of speaking with Stéphanie about what inspires her work and her advise for aspiring entrepreneurs.

 Q: You are a recognized entrepreneur in Quebec and very invested in philanthropy.
 You do us the honour and the pleasure of becoming an ambassador for our silk masks.

 Your aspiration has always been to bring together hospitality, health and architecture at the heart of every project.
 You were living in Spain when the first idea of a spa came to you on the Catalan coast but it was during a stay in Quebec that you discover the perfect natural setting with your father.
 You left Spain to carry out this project which became the Balnéa brand, recognized internationally.
-You then developed several concepts, including the Bota Bota spa, which has become a staple of Montreal culture, the LUMANI restaurant, as well as the gastronomic event L'Été des Chefs.
+You are the founder of Balnéa spa.
+You then involved several concepts, including the Bota Bota spa, which has become a staple of Montreal culture, the LUMANI restaurant, as well as the gastronomic event L'Été des Chefs.

 Photo Credit: botabota.ca